 The freeze comprises the representation of three episodes, each one framed in ornamental motifs imitating various materials: gilded or laquered wood and stuccoes with sumptuous eighteenth-century designs.

 Since 1982, Il castigo dei Serpenti has been kept in the deposits of the Gallerie dell’Accademia di Venezia.
-Notwithstanding a few restoration attempts, the painting continues to show signs of serious damage, including lacunae, scratches, abrasions, due to its having remained rolled up for so long.
+Notwithstanding a few restoration attempts, before the restoration supported by Venetian Heritage, the painting continued to show signs of serious damage, including lacunae, scratches, abrasions, due to its having remained rolled up for so long.